 Please consult an engineering or hydraulic consultant for further advice.
-You may also choose to lodge a request for a Services Advice Notice to determine the available flow and pressure in Urban Utilities' water supply network.
+You may also choose to lodge a request for a Services Advice Notice to determine the available flow and pressure in Urban Utilities' water supply network, to inform the hydraulic assessment.

-5.4.2 Non-Residential (and mixed) land use
+4.4.2 Non-Residential land use

-The following table provides guidance on the meter sizes required for non-residential (or mixed) land use.
+The following table provides guidance on the meter sizes required for non-residential-land use.
 The size of the meter required depends on the expected water demands and associated flow rates within the subject site.
-To make use of this guidance, developers should first understand the range and limit of water supply flow rates anticipated within the development.
-Developers should engage an engineering or hydraulic consultant.
+To make use of this guidance, development customers should first understand the range and limit of water supply flow rates anticipated within the development.
+Development customers should engage an engineering or hydraulic consultant to size the water meter correctly as per this guidance document.
+It is important to note the size of the water meter is used to determine Combined Flow Capacity Factor which increases in line with water meter size.
+The smallest meter capable to meet demands shall be selected.
+See link for latest information Prices and Charges 2024-2025 (urbanutilities.com.au)

-Table 11 Meter sizing guide - non-residential land use
+Table 9 Meter sizing guide - non-residential land use

-Meter size Flow rate - typical range (during normal hours) Diameter (mm) Litres / hour Litres / second 32mm 64 < flow rate < 10,000 0.02 < flow rate < 3 40mm Not approved by Urban Utilities 50mm 125 < flow rate < 25,000 80mm 200 < flow rate < 63,000 0.06 < flow rate < 18 100mm 300 < flow rate < 100,000 0.09 < flow rate < 30 150mm 400 < flow rate < 160,000 0.11 < flow rate < 45
+Meter size Flow rate - I flow volume range must be above minimum shown here when service in use.

+Diameter (mm) Litres / hour Litres / second

+32mm 64 < flow rate < 10,000 0.02 < flow rate < 3

+40mm Not approved by Urban Utilities

+50mm 190 < flow rate < 25,000 0.052 < flow rate < 7

+80mm 378 < flow rate < 63,000

+100mm 600 < flow rate < 100,000

+150mm 1200 < flow rate < 160,000